Tick-borne encephalitis vaccine: Pregnancy and breastfeeding

 The vaccine appears to be safe during pregnancy, but because of insufficient data the vaccine is only recommended during pregnancy and breastfeeding when it is considered urgent to achieve protection against TBE infection and after careful consideration of risks versus benefits.

 Schedule

 Two to three doses are recommended depending on the formulation.
 Typically one to three months should occur between the first doses followed by five to twelve months before the final dose.
 Additional doses are then recommended every three to five years.
 A study from 2006 suggests that the FSME-Immun/Ticovac and Encepur are interchangeable for booster vaccination, but cautions against change during the primary immunization course.

 History

-The first vaccine against TBE was prepared in 1937 in the brains of mice.
-Some 20 years later TBE vaccines derived from cell cultures (chicken embryo fibroblast cells) were developed and used for active immunization in humans in the former Soviet Union.
-Later, a purified, inactivated virus vaccine was developed which proved to be more immunogenic than previous TBE vaccines.
+The first vaccine against TBE was developed in the late 1930s in the Soviet Union, based on the Sofyin strain of the TBE virus.
+The vaccine was prepared from an infected mouse brain suspension, inactivated with formalin.
+Initial trials were conducted on forced Gulag laborers before research was replicated in other countries.

+As there were frequent reports of negative side effects towards the mouse brain components of the vaccine, scientists across countries worked on developing new vaccines.
+The Institute of Poliomyelitis and Viral Encephalitis developed new TBE vaccines in the late 1950s based on cell cultures from chicken embryos.

+Later, in 1972, the veterinary microbiologist James Keppie at Porton Down in the United Kingdom led the development of a new TBE vaccine.
+It was based on the Neudörfl strain of the TBE virus provided by Christian Kunz, an Austrian virologist.
+Kunz then led human trials in Austria; after these trials were successful, public vaccination campaigns soon began.
+This vaccine was patented in 1980 in Austria by Immuno AG, which was later purchased by Baxter International.